Chen Wenqing: Early life and education

 A native of Renshou County, a rural farming and coal-mining district in Sichuan province, Chen's childhood occurred against the backdrop of the Cultural Revolution and the rise of the Red Guards movement.

-His father was a police officer at the Sichuan branch of the Ministry of Public Security (MPS), where for 20 consecutive years, starting in 1951, the elder Chen was recognized as a Sichuan Province "progressive worker" by communist officials.
+His father was a police officer at the Sichuan branch of the Ministry of Public Security (MPS), where for 20 consecutive years, starting in 1951, the elder Chen was recognized as a Sichuan Province "progressive worker" by Chinese Communist Party (CCP) officials.
 There are no records publicly available about the elder Chen's role, if any, in the Cultural Revolution, and the names of both Chen's mother and father remain unknown.

 Chen studied law and political science at Southwest University in Chongqing from September 1980 through August 1984.
-He joined the Chinese Communist Party in March 1983.
+He joined the CCP in March 1983.
 He returned to school in March 1995, completing a postgraduate program in business management from Sichuan University in October 1997.

-Public Security career
+Ministry of Public Security

 Following his father, Chen entered the Ministry of Public Security in July 1984, beginning his service as an ordinary policeman at the Xiejia Town Police Station in the Pengshan District Public Security Bureau, in Meishan, Sichuan Province.
 Some accounts suggest Chen's early police work involved a particular focus on counterfeiting.
 By late 1986 he was deputy director of the Public Security Bureau in Jinkouhe District, a closed city in the prefecture-level city of Leshan, Sichuan Province, home to the Heping gaseous diffusion plant (Plant 814) of Sichuan Honghua Industrial Corporation which produces high-enriched Uranium.

-From December 1986 to June 1990, Chen was Deputy Director and then Director of the Public Security Branch of Wutongqiao District, another district of Leshan.
+From December 1986 to June 1990, Chen was deputy director and then Director of the Public Security Branch of Wutongqiao District, another district of Leshan.
 In that time he was decorated for bravery for his role in stopping two armed fugitives.
-On November 8, 1988, Shao Jiangbin and Geng Xuejie, deserters from the Hubei province People's Armed Police, took stolen Type 56 assault rifles and thousands of rounds of ammunition and began a three day murder spree through Hubei and Shaanxi to Sichuan.
+On 8 November 1988, Shao Jiangbin and Geng Xuejie, deserters from the Hubei province People's Armed Police, took stolen Type 56 assault rifles and thousands of rounds of ammunition and began a three-day murder spree through Hubei and Shaanxi to Sichuan.
 After a pursuit involving 1,516 soldiers and police officers, the "Baiyangou Bandits" were finally cornered by police during a nighttime standoff in a dimly lit area, when Chen reportedly left cover in order to climb behind a rock in an exposed position near where the pair were hiding, and installed searchlights to prevent them from escaping into the dark again.
 Both fugitives were killed by police during the shootout.
 At the end of the year, Chen was selected as an "excellent police chief" of the year by superiors.

-In June 1990 he became Deputy Director of the Leshan Public Security Bureau (PSB), promoted to director in December 1992.
+In June 1990, he became deputy director of the Leshan Public Security Bureau (PSB), promoted to director in December 1992.